 Moving Into 2014 and Beyond: RIA to Begin Restructuring of Certification Offerings

 In accordance with its master redevelopment plan for RIA certifications which began in 2010, starting in early 2014 the Association will begin restructuring its certification programs.
 The overall restructuring will take place throughout 2014 and anticipated roll-out of RIA’s new certification program will be sometime in 2015.

-Status updates pertaining to RIA’s certification restructuring will periodically be posted on the certification home page and in the Association’s weekly online newsletter, C&R Online.
+In the meantime, we will be scheduling courses so persons interested in pursuing our credentials may do so.
+Status updates pertaining to RIA’s certification restructuring will periodically be posted on the certification home page and in the Association’s bi-weekly online newsletter, C&R Update.